wayfarerx/brigade/README.md

 ## Upcoming Features

-As cool as circumvolve is, it could always do more:
+As cool as Circumvolve is, it could always do more:

  - [Allowing guild owners or administrators to influence the historical scoring algorithm on a per-channel basis.](https://github.com/wayfarerx/circumvolve/issues/3)